bbhuma/DBRelationsUsingJPA/README.md

+====> Load data into H2 using data.sql at the start up of app.
+YOu can directly start querying on H2.
 1. Use H2 in memory database.
 Do set up using yaml config.
 2. Create a folder in some location in local machine, as testdb or customerdb.
 3. Reference to that location from JDBC URL -